 Presentation of the major unifying concepts of biology, including cell structure and function, metabolism and genetics.
 Three hours lecture; three hours laboratory.
+The lab portion of this course fulfills the Compass lab requirement.
 Prerequisite: Two years of high school algebra or MATH 005.